prohippo/pyelly/README.txt

 falls short of full understanding, but can be quite helpful as a general kind of preprocessing for data mining or for more precise indexing.

-PyElly builds in flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural framework for translating text from UTF-8 to UTF-8.
+PyElly tools include flexible tokenization, syntax-driven parsing, English inflectional and morphological stemming, macro substitutions, basic and extended entity extraction, ambiguity handling, sentence recognition, support for large external dictionaries, and a general procedural framework for translating text from UTF-8 to UTF-8.

-The latest versions have been completely rewritten in mostly object-oriented Python 2.7.
-It completed multiple stages of beta testing in 2014 and may now be downloaded from GitHub at https://github.com/prohippo/pyelly.git .
+0
-Further development and refinement is ongoing.
+The latest versions have been completely rewritten in object-oriented Python.
+It completed  beta testing in 2014 and can be found on GitHub at https://gith$ub.com/prohippo/pyelly.git .
+Development and refinement of PyElly software is ongoing.

 To learn how to use PyElly, see the PyEllyManual.pdf file in the same directory as this README.txt file.
 The manual has about 170 pages of information, including an overview of basic linguistics.
-Documentation of individual Python source files can be generated as needed with the Python pydoc utility from PyElly source files.
+Documentation of individual Python source files can be generated as needed by running the Python pydoc utility on the source files.

-At present, PyElly consists of 67 Python modules comprising almost eleven thousand lines of source code.
-There are also various definition files to implement basic various language processing capabilities.
-The PyElly download includes rules for example applications illustrating the most basic kinds of computational linguistics; these include
+At present, PyElly consists of 67 Python modules comprising about eleven thousand lines of source code.
+The PyElly package also includes various language definition files with rules implementing a broad range of nontrivial example applications; these include

 * indexing - remove stopwords and get stems for content words from raw text input.